OzuYatamutsu/arsteakskan-guide/README.md

  cool or something!

  * Chinese words and grammar remain largely the same.

+ * However, there are a few Arsteakskan-specific words and grammar traits which extend Chinese grammar.
+Many of these are cat noises (it was written as a cat language).

  * It's pretty much a series of systems for representing written Chinese and English using [Bopomofo](https://en.wikipedia.org/wiki/Bopomofo), with a few